GutstheHawk/GTCraft/README.md

 - Cereal

 **How To Play:**\
-Simply download the main branch to your PC and launch the Application.exe file inside of the Application folder
+Simply download the main branch to your PC and launch the GTCraft.exe file inside of the Application folder

 **Credits:**\
 Main Developer - Brandon Molitor\